Inventory Challenges Facing Today’s Telecom Retailer

 One of the most important aspects of telecom retail operations — whether you are a carrier operating corporate stores, a large authorized retailer, or a smaller wireless dealer — is inventory management.
 The ever-present need to have the right product in the right place at the right time is essential for any retail business, but even more so for wireless.
 And, in our increasingly complicated telecom sector, optimizing inventory management systems for maximum efficiency is more of a challenge than ever before.

 Today’s telecom retailers must manage not only hundreds of high-value items such as smartphones, data-only products, and connected devices, but also numerous accessories and device-adjacent products.
-They must contend with enhanced customer expectations about instant product availability, challenges with product identifiers that don’t marry up between systems, supply chain problems, increasingly complex carrier product mandates, and more.
+They must contend with enhanced customer expectations about instant product availability, challenges with product identifiers that don’t marry up between systems, supply-chain problems, increasingly complex carrier product mandates, and more.
+They must have visibility into where their products are at any time.
 And they must compete with online-only retailers across the globe who can provide the customer with any given SKU.

 - New Complexities in Inventory Management